neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 ```

 ## Next Steps
-These steps create an invokable SageMaker inference endpoint powered with the DeepSparse
+These steps create an invokable SageMaker inference endpoint powered by the DeepSparse
 Engine.
 The `EndpointConfig` settings may be adjusted to set instance scaling rules based
 on deployment needs.